tensorflow/probability/README.md

 This package collects tools for probabilistic reasoning in TensorFlow.
 It is intended to serve as a hub for development of modeling tools, inference algorithms, useful models, and general statistical computation.
 Taking advantage of the TensorFlow ecosystem allows straightforward combination of probabilistic methods with deep networks, gradient-based inference via automatic differentiation, and scalability to large datasets and models via hardware acceleration (e.g., GPUs) and distributed computation.

 Contents of this package currently include:

-* *Sampling algorithms* E.g., `tfp.metropolis_hastings`, `tfp.hmc`,
+* *Sampling algorithms* E.g., `tfp.mcmc.sample_chain`,
-  `tfp.monte_carlo`.
+  `tfp.mcmc.HamiltonianMonteCarlo`, `tfp.monte_carlo.expectation`.
 * *Example models* (`tfp.examples`): implementations of common probability models in TensorFlow using tools from this package and from `tf.contrib.distributions`.